ggandor/leap.nvim/README.md

 That is,
 - invoke in the forward (`s`) or backward (`S`) direction
 - enter the first character of the search pattern
-    - _the "beacons" are lit at this point; all potential matches (char1 + ?)
+    - _the "beacons" are lit at this point; all potential matches (`{char1}?`) are labeled_
-      are labeled_
+- enter the second character of the search pattern (the plugin might short-circuit here, if there is only one match)
-- enter the second character of the search pattern (might short-circuit after this, if there is only one match)
+    - _certain beacons are extinguished; only `{char1}{char2}` matches remain_
-    - _certain beacons are extinguished; only char1 + char2 matches remain_
+    - _the cursor have automatically jumped to the first match if there were enough "safe" labels_
-    - _the cursor automatically jumps to the first match if there are enough "safe" labels; pressing any other key than a group-switch or a target label exits the plugin now_
+    - _pressing any other key than a group-switch or a target label exits the plugin now_
-- optionally cycle through the groups of matches that can be labeled at once
+- switch to the proper match group if necessary
-- choose a labeled target to jump to (in the current group)
+- choose a labeled target to jump to (in the active group)

 ### Smart autojump